jeanslack/Videomass/features.md

 - Multi language (English and Italian Languages support for now).

 ## Features with FFmpeg
-- Drop of files to drag multiple files simultaneously
+- Drag and drop to add multiple files simultaneously.
 - Fully customizable presets and profiles.
 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.